Archive for the 'contributors' Category

 I boarded the bus in a slight hangover haze and sleep-deprivation daze, looking forward to snoring my way through the ride that awaited me.
 As soon as I settled into a seat next to the window, however, those hopes were lost.
 Between the seat’s build and my own, it was impossible to get comfortable enough to nod off.
 In retrospect, I should have given it a try and at least pretended I was sleeping, because by the end of the trip I would find out just how uncomfortable that particular seat could be.

 I gazed out the window through the enormous sunglasses that were hiding more than my eyes until I couldn’t stand it any longer.
 The young man who had gotten on the bus at the last stop was half my age, but even so I was attracted and couldn’t help but entertain carnal fantasies about him.
 I decided to break the ice.
 “There’s no need to remain silent.”
-Continue Reading »
+Read the rest of this entry »

 For Randy and other strangers with good candy